 You may hardly ever suspect this other realm they’re living in.
 This is because … well, sometimes, they’re often a stranger to themselves too!
 They can be nebulous, absent minded, evasive – not the most direct of people to deal with.
 Yes, they’re complicated.
 Moon in Pisces subjects tend to diffuse their real feelings and reactions tend to be ‘fuzzy’ and vague.
 This is not to say they aren’t deep, mystical and imbued with a powerful empathy (you will find many of them in the healing professions or involved with charities, especially for animals).

 The ‘psychic sponge’ element in them makes their response to your suffering all the greater – they really feel for other people.
 It’s because of this that they – ironically – may seem cold and distant if you’re the one in pain.
 Perverse as it may sound, they just can’t bear to see you suffer – and so they need to insulate themselves.
 Just as images of animal cruelty on YouTube are a genuine horror show for them, guaranteed to induce nightmares, they have to distance themselves somewhat from human anguish, or else they start to feel it themselves!

 Moon in Pisces is good at self pity, though.
 It has something to do with early upbringing, where you experienced Mother as a suffering, overprotected, little thing.
 This is a weakness you seem to have inherited – this ‘woe is me’ attitude, as if your misfortunes were the fault of God.
 But self pity is just a luxury you’ve granted yourself!
 You’re essentially an addictive personality and go to extremes of self-indulgence.
 Same with self-imposed guilt (which you also inherited from mother).

 Plus, organising yourself into an efficient, practical routine may not be your strong point.
-Of a the moon signs, dealing with too much everyday reality – generally – may prove quite a challenge for this one.
-One way out is through drugs and alcohol, of course – the wise ones opt for yoga, meditation, chakra balancing and The Power of Now.
+Of all the moon signs, dealing with too much everyday reality may prove quite a challenge for this one.
+One way out, of course, is through drugs and alcohol- the wise ones opt for yoga, meditation, chakra balancing and The Power of Now.